jbaudanza/rxeventstore/README.md

   });
 }

-// This will subscribe to the observable and begin updating the projection when new events come in.
+// This will subscribe to the observable and begin updating the projection when new events arrive.
 The observable
 // should map events onto redis commands, as shown above. var stop = database.runProjection('red-marbles-counter', resume);